The basic ideas here came from a book called “Inside Out”, by Larry Crabb.

 We want to feel safe and secure, but we settle for having money in the bank.

-What we need to do, is take all our desires and let Jesus satisfy them.
+What we need to do, is take all our desires and let Yeshua satisfy them.

 When we look inside, it’s pretty ugly.
-But Jesus says that’s OK.
+But Yeshua says that’s OK.
 It’s OK to be thirsty.

 But he invites us to come to him for living water and not dig our own wells that don’t satisfy our thirst anyway.